 Using a shared Terra Billing project

-In order to create or clone a workspace of your own, you will need to have a Terra Billing Project.
+To create or clone a workspace of your own, you will need to have a Terra Billing Project.
 However, you don't necessarily need to set one up from scratch!
-Billing project owners can add and remove Billing Project users in their Terra Billing page, so you may be able to access a colleague's already existing Project.
+Billing project owners can add and remove Billing project users in their Terra Billing page, so you may be able to access a colleague's already existing project.
 This may apply, for example, if you are joining a research group that is already working in Terra.
-You'll need to ask the Billing Project owner to add you using the steps below.
+You'll need to ask the Billing project owner to add you using the steps below.